eigenreza/agentic-financial-risk-assistant/deployment/azure/aks_extension_note.md

   --addons monitoring
 ```

-This streams container logs, pod metrics, and node metrics to Azure Log Analytics — visible in the Azure Portal under the cluster's "Insights" tab.
+This streams container logs, pod metrics, and node metrics to Azure Log Analytics, visible in the Azure Portal under the cluster's "Insights" tab.

 ### Enable cluster autoscaler